SKILL TRUST – ESTRI PILLAR ONE

 →

-Skills Truth
+Skills Trust

-What we mean by “Skills Truth”
+What we mean by “Skills Trust”

-Skills Truth is not a marketing construct.
-It describes the state in which an organization’s skills and role data is
+Skills Trust is not a marketing construct.
+It describes the state in which an organization’s skills and role data is authoritative, governed, current, and auditable—and the same data informs every talent decision across the enterprise.

+Skills Trust is the precondition for every meaningful skills-based initiative.
+You cannot assess accurately against a role you have not defined precisely.
 You cannot build a learning path toward a skill your system does not recognize.
 You cannot defend a promotion decision made on unverifiable criteria.

 What governed Skills Truth delivers.